On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Motivation

-Fourth, we show that the function $V_2$ is not a classical solution of the HJB equation.
-Suppose that $V_2$ is a classical solution of the HJB equation.
-Then, $V_2$ is continuously differentiable, and the following equation is satisfied for all $k>0$:
+Finally, we show that any concave function $V$ is not a viscosity solution to the HJB equation.
+Suppose that $V$ is a concave viscosity solution to the HJB equation.
+Then, $V$ is locally Lipschitz, and thus it is differentiable almost everywhere on the positive half-line, and the following equation is satisfied for almost all $k>0$:\footnote{See Subsection 3.4.}

-Because the left-hand side becomes infinite if $V_2'(k)<1$, we have that $V_2'(k)\ge 1$ for all $k>0$.
+Because the left-hand side becomes infinite if $V'(k)<1$, we have that $V'(k)\ge 1$ for almost all $k>0$.
 Then, the supremum of the left-hand side is attained at $c=0$.
 Therefore, (\ref{HJBCE}) can be modified to the following equation: